thestackcollective/curriculum-site/module0/syllabus/index.md

 ---

 ## Description
-Mod 0 is a prerequisite course for attending Turing.
+Mod 0 is a prerequisite course for attending TheStackCollective.
 The primary focus of the course is setting students up with the necessary tools and programming foundations to be successful in the full-time course.
 Students will be evaluated throughout the course on their communication, collaboration, and technical skills.

 ## Computer Literacy Skill Requirements
-While computer literacy skills have never been an entry requirement for students at Turing, we recognize that some students may need to spend more time developing these skills to feel comfortable in this remote learning environment.
-Read through the following skills to identify where you might need to spend more time practicing before starting your Turing journey.
+While computer literacy skills have never been an entry requirement for students at TheStackCollective, we recognize that some students may need to spend more time developing these skills to feel comfortable in this remote learning environment.
+Read through the following skills to identify where you might need to spend more time practicing before starting your TheStackCollective journey.

-- **Typing Speed:** It is recommended that students have an average typing speed of at least 50 words per minute before beginning their journey at Turing.
+- **Typing Speed:** It is recommended that students have an average typing speed of at least 50 words per minute before beginning their journey at TheStackCollective.
 You can test your current typing speed [here](https://www.typing.com/student/tests).
-If you find that you are not currently typing 50 words per minute or faster, this does not mean you cannot be successful at Turing, but it does mean you will need to improve this skill.
-Typing quickly and accurately without looking at the keyboard will make many things easier throughout your time at Turing.
+If you find that you are not currently typing 50 words per minute or faster, this does not mean you cannot be successful at TheStackCollective, but it does mean you will need to improve this skill.
+Typing quickly and accurately without looking at the keyboard will make many things easier throughout your time at TheStackCollective.
 Another great resource for improving your typing speed when typing in a specific programming language is [typing.io](https://typing.io/).
 It's free to sign up and you can choose your program-specific language to practice.
-- **Keyboard Shortcuts:** The students who are most successful at Turing regularly use [keyboard shortcuts](https://support.apple.com/en-us/HT201236) to complete routine tasks on the computer.
+- **Keyboard Shortcuts:** The students who are most successful at TheStackCollective regularly use [keyboard shortcuts](https://support.apple.com/en-us/HT201236) to complete routine tasks on the computer.
 Prior to starting your time in Mod 0, you should be comfortable with at least the following commands:
     - `command + c` - copy
     - `command + v` - paste
     - `command + x` - cut